archer-chale/Archer/stories/pd/firebase-client-service/implementation_checklist.md

     - Include any additional libraries needed
   - **Verification**:
-    - Verify all required packages are listed with versions
+    - Verify all required packages are listed with versions Please ask questions to make sure we are on the same page if needed

 - [ ] **Create `main/firebase_client_service/docker-compose.yml`**
   - **Details**: Docker Compose file for local testing